 As a writer, I distill experiences, both lived and imagined, into stories which simultaneously encompass the Unique and the Universal.

-Raised and living in the Midwest, my works are influenced by my perceptions as a white genderqueer female, as well as my placement in time.
+Raised and living in the Midwest, my works are influenced by my perceptions as a white, disabled, genderqueer person in a female body, as well as my placement in time.

 The brambled tumbleweed that is my family tree plus a long history of working with the American Sign Language community lend me perspectives on the Human Experience that are not afforded to many.
 I enjoy considering what makes others tick on a sociological and psychological level, while figuring out the same about myself.